Blog Article

 Validation succeeds the development of the solution component in an attempt to determine if the development activity was correctly executed with the result of the produced deliverables are indeed ‘fit-for-use.’
 Validation seeks to match the resolution of need with produced deliverable(s).

 One final example, a non-IT one, may help to cement the differences between verification and validation.
 Think of parking your car at a shopping mall where free parking is provided to those that actually purchase something from one of the mall vendors.
 The verification of the activity is either calling or reading the requirements determined by the mall operator on how to obtain free parking.
 However, the validation only occurs AFTER one has parked their car, obtained a parking stub, made a qualifying purchase, had their parking stub stamped (validated), and then presented to the parking attendant for free parking resolution.
-Here, one cannot validate the process until after one has actually produced a ‘fit-for-use’ deliverable such a parking and purchasing.
+Here, one cannot validate the development process until after one has actually produced a ‘fit-for-use’ deliverable such a parking and purchasing.
 The same is in IT projects.

 Verification is checking planning while validation is checking execution – it is that simple.

-Thank you for joining me for this short diversion into IT project management and I trust you may be able to better utilize the verification and validation processes on your next project.
+Thank you for joining me for this short diversion into IT project management and I trust you may be able to better utilize the verification and validation testing processes on your next project.

 Related Resources